Human behavior can be defined in many ways:

 Link: https://www.faa.gov/about/office_org/field_offices/fsdo/

 As individuals grow and develop, they transition from dependence to self-direction in their approach to learning.
-Since learners’ ages can vary, instructors should address the varying levels of self-direction.
+Since learners' ages vary, instructors should address different levels of self-direction.

 The average age of a student pilot is 34.